symfony/symfony-docs/event_dispatcher.rst

 .. note::

     There is an optional tag attribute called ``method`` which defines which method to execute when the event is triggered.
-By default the name of the method is ``on`` + "camel-cased event name".
+By default, the name of the method is ``on`` + "camel-cased event name".
 If the event is ``kernel.exception`` the method executed by default is ``onKernelException()``.